-Funded by NOAA, we offer meaningful watershed educational experiences in alternative education programs, and provide MWEE training for educators.
+Funded by NOAA California Bay Watershed Education and Training (B-WET) grant program promoting Meaningful Watershed Educational Experiences (MWEEs).
+The MWEE is a learner-centered framework that focuses on investigations into local environmental issues and leads to informed action.
 Both teen programs and educator training workshops include learning outdoors as well as in the classroom, that is designed to increase the environmental literacy of all participants.

 What are MWEEs?